Classical Logic as Intuitionistic Logic with Duality: Completeness

-To establish completeness, we construct a specialized base $\base{N}$ tailored to $\Gamma$ and $\gamma$.
-This base encodes all the definitions of the formulae in $\Gamma$ and $\gamma$ proof-theoretically.
-It thus allows us to bridge semantics and provability.
+The central construction is a canonical base $\base{N}$, called the \emph{simulation base}, which encodes the inferential definitions of all formulae in $\Gamma$ and $\phi$ and thereby bridges semantics and provability.
+Its construction proceeds as follows.